thisizaro/StayHydrated/README.md

 - Python 3.x (if you don’t have it, are you even a programmer?)
 - `plyer` library for basic notifications (cross-platform love😏❤️)
 - `win10toast` library for Windows users who want the deluxe experience(Heh lol jk...
-Just gave u the clue code it yourself!)
+I gave u the clue, u code it yourself!)

 ## Installation (aka Making It Work)